ZhenyingZhu/StudyNotes/ASP.md

 Config can define rules.

+Call `AddEntityFrameworkStores` to decide where to store the user.
 Store users info and product info into 2 DB can help reduce the risk of compromise.

+Call `app.UseAuthentication()` to turn the identity on.
+It needs to be called before `UseMvc`.

+Calls are redirect to `Account/Login` page.

+### Designing the Login View

 # HERE